Wise Online - View Week

 WISE Recap

-- It is a myth that we can do lots of things well at once.
-The mind can only focus well on one thing at a time.
+• Avoid multi-tasking if possible.
+It is a myth that we can do lots of things well at once.
+The mind can only focus on one thing at a time well.
 So give your full attention to the task at hand, then move to the next task.
-Avoid multi-tasking if possible.

-- When your mind wanders, gently (but firmly) bring it back to the present.
-With regular practice it will get easier.
+• When your mind wanders, gently (but firmly) bring it back to the present to do a ‘bicep curl’ for the brain .
+With practice these mental reps will get easier as we form new neural pathways.

-- Meditation is not an emptying of the mind (it is impossible to get rid of thoughts), but rather stepping back and observing our thoughts, emotions and sensations (without any judgement) from a distance.
+• Meditation is not an emptying of the mind (it is impossible to get rid of thoughts), but rather stepping back and observing our thoughts, emotions and sensations (without any judgement) from a distance.
+A good question to ask yourself regularly is ‘what is the weather of my mind right now?
+What is the weather of my body right now?
+Keep in mind the blue sky (calm, clear mind) is always accessible under all the weather and turbulence in our lives.
+The weather passes through and is constantly changing.

-- Mindful breathing is feeling the breath to engage your senses.
-Focus on all of the sensations of breathing (Choose a place to feel the movement of air e.g. the nostrils, the shoulders, the chest/belly)
+• Mindful breathing is feeling the breath to engage your senses.
+Focus on all of the sensations of breathing (Choose a place to feel the movement of air e.g. the nostrils, the shoulders, the chest/belly etc)

 Calming the Mind